 The Solo & Small Practice Incubator (SSPI) is a one-year program designed to offer a select group of entrepreneurial-minded recent IIT Chicago-Kent graduates with valuable experience and ongoing training to help build their professional careers as solo or small firm legal practitioners.
 The program is intended to accelerate the successful development of newly admitted lawyers in an "incubator" environment.

 SSPI encourages and supports its graduates by providing substantive and skills training workshops, coaching in marketing and business development, mentoring support, networking opportunities, and an array of other resources.
 Participants are also provided with a working space and basic office fixtures.

 Although there is no program fee to participate in SSPI, it is suggested that participants spend a couple hours per week with their matched clinical faculty or alumni-mentor in the mentor's firm.
 At a minimum, participants are required to meet with their matched mentors eight times during the yearlong program.
 Time spent in the mentors' firms provide participants with additional experiential training, and assists in further enhancing participants' professional careers.

 Participation is limited to IIT Chicago-Kent graduates.
 For more information, contact Dawn Young at email@example.com.
-The 2020-21 program is scheduled to start late February 2020.
-Interested in the program?
+Interested in our 2022-23 program?
+Application deadline: 12/15/21.
 Click below to apply!